Triangulated categories with a single compact generator and two Brown representability theorems: Applications: the construction of adjoints

 \section{Applications: the construction of adjoints}

 We prove Corollary~\ref{C0.-978}, a restricted version of which was the key tool in Jack Hall's original, simple proof of GAGA---see Remark~\ref{R1.-8}.
-Hall's later proof of a more general result, see~\cite{Hall18}, sidesteps the representability theorems presented here.
+Hall's later proofs of more general results, see~\cite{Hall18,Hall22}, sidestep the representability theorems presented here.

 \thm{T73.1} Let $R$ be a noetherian, commutative ring.
 Let $\ct$ be an $R$--linear triangulated category with coproducts, and assume that it is approximable.
 Let $\ct^b_c\subset\ct^-_c$ be the subcategories of Definition~\ref{D0.13}, constructed using a \tstr\ in the preferred equivalence class.
 Assume the category $\ct^c$ is contained in $\ct^b_c$.
 Assume further that $\ct$ has a compact generator $G$ so that $\Hom_\ct^{}(-,G)$ is a $G$--locally finite cohomological functor.